 BAPEN’s Core Groups include:

-- Dietitians – The Parenteral & Enteral Nutrition Group of the British Dietetic Association (PEN Group)
+- Dietitians – The Parenteral & Enteral Nutrition Group of the British Dietetic Association (PENG)

 - Doctors & Scientists